Wyse-/QbtAssist/README.md

 - Open up the XML file in a text editor and configure it, see XML configuration instructions below.
 - Download [Quiet](http://www.joeware.net/freetools/tools/quiet/index.htm), this is needed to hide the QbtAssist console window.
 - Place everything in the same directory.
-- Enable the Qbittorrent WebUI from the Qbittorrent options panel: just check "Web User Interface (Remote control)" and make sure the username and password are the same as the onees in the XML file, leave everything else as is.
+- Enable the Qbittorrent WebUI from the Qbittorrent options panel: just check "Web User Interface (Remote control)" and make sure the username and password are the same as the ones in the XML file, leave everything else as is.
 - Add start.bat to Windows autostart.
 - Done!